Tenbatsu24/KMeans-for-Batched-Data/README.md

 | 10000            | 128     | False | 6.50     |
 | 10000            | 128     | True  | 3.52     |

+The above is recorded on GTX Geforce 1650Ti 4GB on Windows 10 with Intel i7-10750H @ 2.60GHz and 16GB RAM.

 ## Simple Program Example

 ```python